rayanjoshi/nocturne_bloom/README.md

 ## Installation notes

+- The project uses **uv** as the package manager.
-- This repository lists dependencies in `pyproject.toml` and a `requirements.lock` file.
-Installing from `requirements.lock` will give a stable, reproducible environment.
+- This repository lists dependencies in `pyproject.toml` and a `uv.lock` file.
+Installing from `uv.lock` will give a stable, reproducible environment.
+- The lockfile has pinned dependencies due to being generated on an Intel Mac.
 - The project uses PyTorch/PyTorch Lightning, Ray Tune/Optuna, Dash + dash-bootstrap-components, and financial/data helper libraries such as `wrds`, `pandas-ta` and `backtrader`.

 ## Project structure